What you think is really important as it should inform almost every decision we make about your care.

 The following groups and clubs aim to give a voice to cared for children and care leavers:

-If you've any concerns about the service and support you're receiving then please raise this as soon as possible with your social worker, personal advisor or their manager.
-Hopefully this will be resolved quickly.
+If you've any concerns about the service and support you're receiving then please raise this as soon as possible with your social worker, personal advisor or manager.
+Hopefully, this will be resolved quickly.

 However, if you feel this isn't good enough or you're not able to raise a complaint directly with them, please feedback back to us.